project-blockwarriors/blockwarriors-cmd/docs/onboarding.md

 1. Install the Supabase CLI
 2. Log in to Supabase: `npx supabase login`
-3. Initialize Supabase: `npx supabase init`
-4. Start Supabase: `npx supabase start`
+3. Start Supabase: `npx supabase start`
-5. Update your `.env` file with the Supabase URL and anonymous key
+4. Update your `.env` file with the Supabase URL and anonymous key

 For detailed instructions on working with Supabase, see [Supabase Guide](./supabase.md).